naveen-rns/redeemer/README.md

 Method of transaction

-Payment through online store
+1. Payment through online store

   a.
-Payment through Solana Pay.
+Payment through Crypto Bridge.
 Paying via crypto

   b.
 Payment through Credit Card / Paynow / Paypal

-Payment in physical store
+2. Payment in physical store

   a.
 Payment with Cash

-1.a - Payment through Solana Pay.
+1.a - Payment through Crypto Bridge

 In this methhod the cusomer is paying through crypto.
 So one atomic transaction can be created for two underlying transactions.
 TXN #1 - Payment via crypto from customer to merchant